 (7) The Registrar shall on the prescribed application make all necessary amendments and entries in the Register for giving effect to such order in respect of all certificates of title specified therein.

-(8) The costs of and incidental to an application made pursuant to the provisions of this section to the court or a Judge shall not be awarded against the defendant or respondent in any event.
+(8) The costs of and incidental to an application made pursuant to the provisions of this section to the court or a judge shall not be awarded against the defendant or respondent in any event.

 (9) This section does not apply to easements granted under section 144 of the Land Administration Act 1997.